Pac-Man: Ports

 Pac-Man is included in many Namco compilations, including Namco Museum Vol. 1 (1995), Namco Museum 64 (1999), Namco Museum Battle Collection (2005), Namco Museum DS (2007), Namco Museum Essentials (2009), and Namco Museum Megamix (2010).
 In 1996, it was re-released for arcades as part of Namco Classic Collection Vol. 2, alongside Dig Dug, Rally-X and special "Arrangement" remakes of all three titles.
 Microsoft included Pac-Man in Microsoft Return of Arcade (1995) as a way to help attract video game companies to its Windows 95 operating system.
 Namco released the game in the third volume of Namco History in Japan in 1998.
 The 2001 Game Boy Advance compilation Pac-Man Collection compiles Pac-Man, Pac-Mania, Pac-Attack and Pac-Man Arrangement onto one cartridge.
 Pac-Man is a hidden extra in the arcade game Ms. Pac-Man/Galaga - Class of 1981 (2001).
 A similar cabinet was released in 2005 that featured Pac-Man as the centerpiece.
 Pac-Man 2: The New Adventures (1993) and Pac-Man World 2 (2002) have Pac-Man as an unlockable extra.
 Alongside the Xbox 360 remake Pac-Man Championship Edition, it was ported to the Nintendo 3DS in 2012 as part of Pac-Man & Galaga Dimensions.
 The 2010 Wii game Pac-Man Party and its 2011 3DS remake include Pac-Man as a bonus game, alongside the arcade versions of Dig Dug and Galaga.
 In 2014, Pac-Man was included in the compilation title Pac-Man Museum for the Xbox 360, PlayStation 3 and PC, alongside several other Pac-Man games.
 The NES version is one of 30 games included in the NES Classic Edition.
+The NES version was also added to the Nintendo Classics library on April 9, 2026.

 Reception

 Upon its North American debut at AMOA 1980, the game initially received a mild response.
-Play Meter magazine previewed the game and called it "a cute game which appears to grow on players, something which cute games are not prone to do," saying that there's "more to the game than at first appears" but criticized the sound as a drawback, saying it is "good for awhile, then becomes annoying."
+Play Meter magazine previewed the game and called it "a cute game which appears to grow on players, something which cute games are not prone to do", saying that there's "more to the game than at first appears" but criticized the sound as a drawback, saying it is "good for awhile, then becomes annoying".
 Upon release, the game exceeded expectations with wide critical and commercial success.
+Contemporary arcade coverage reflected the game´s standing; the July 1982 issue of Electronic Games described Pac-Man as one of the top trackball-spinning arcaders, ahead of Tempest.